-- 20. Geo-Fencing - 21.
-Other Programmatic
+Geo-Fencing 20 Other Programmatic 21

-A note from the author
+A note from the author:

-In 2017, adults in the USA spent an average of 5 hours and 58 minutes per day interacting with digital media - not even including increasingly "smart" and internet-connected TV!
-This number is even higher for white-collar professionals who spend most of their working hours on a computer.
+In 2019, adults in the United States spent an average of 6 hours and 18 minutes per day interacting with digital media, with half of that being spent on mobile devices.
+This number is even higher for professionals who spend most of their working hours on a computer.
 Smartphone owners check their precious pocket machines over 80 times per day - an average of once every 12 minutes during waking hours.
 Always on, always connected; this is the new normal.

 Unsurprisingly, this trend is even stronger among millenials, who now make up a plurality of the workforce at 35%.
 As a marketer, you need to reach your audience where they are, which is online.
-This guide will give you an overview of how targeted digital advertising works, and provide specific examples, use cases, and best practices from the marketing teams at some of today's most successful trade shows.
+This guide will give you an overview of how targeted digital advertising works, and provide specific examples, use cases, and best practices from the marketing teams at some of today's most successful associations and their events.

 A bit about Feathr - we build digital marketing and web analytics tools specifically designed for live events!
-We've helped grow over 1,000 trade shows and conferences in the past three years, and our startup story is just beginning.
+We've helped grow over 1,000 associations, trade shows, and conferences in the past three years, and our startup story is just beginning.
 More info about us can be found on the last page of this Guide, or at feathr.co.